marcelo-almeida/log_analyzer/README.md

   `git clone https://github.com/marcelo-almeida/log_analyzer.git`

 * Copy all python files to vagrant directory
+* init a new vagrant session `vagrant ssh` in a terminal
 * From a vagrant terminal execute this command:
   `python news.py`
 * The result will be shown in the terminal